musca/browser-list/readme.md

 The list is randomly shown so no browser is more than another

-- JS file smaller the 1K
+- JS file ~1K packed
 - JavaScript fallback
 - Easy to edit images, names and notes